cdktf/cdktf-provider-snowflake/docs/warehouse.python.md

 - *Type:* str

-Specifies whether to automatically resume a warehouse when a SQL statement (e.g. query) is submitted to it.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies whether to automatically resume a warehouse when a SQL statement (e.g. query) is submitted to it.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/warehouse#auto_resume Warehouse#auto_resume}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/warehouse#auto_resume Warehouse#auto_resume}

 ---